majdy-sabra/Softwareproject/README.md

 <br/><br>

 ## how we paired or mobbed our code
-During the period of work on Sprint 2, we divided our roles simultaneously so that when each team finished its task, the project would be handed over to the next team. photo when pairing some codes:
+While working on Sprint #2, we have divided the tasks between us as pair programming teams, and we were working gradually, such that when each team have finished their required tasks from them, the code would be handed over to the next team, and will be paired with the whole code of the project. photo when pairing some codes:
 <img src ="https://trello.com/1/cards/61914e2d82a0d36684339692/attachments/61914f19c031108b14870121/download/Zoom_Meeting_40-Minutes__11_12_2021_9_59_38_PM.png">
 <img src ="https://64.media.tumblr.com/e8255268d02f67aedc288c7f68af258f/e1bda15a4d7ac5d7-28/s640x960/3e6b7d5fa7210fa66a1476fc90bae9d2623c97be.png">